The Laser Interferometer Space Antenna mission in Greece White Paper: Opportunities for further involvement of Greece in LISA

 The LISA mission is organized following two main branches.
 The main branch is the European Space Agency (ESA), and the second branch is the LISA Consortium.
 ESA is responsible for the development and management of the mission, which means that is also responsible for managing and delivering the three spacecrafts, the launch vehicle, the ground support, and many components of the instrument hardware.
 The Consortium on the other hand is comprised mostly by academics around the globe, and is providing the scientific support to ESA.
 The support provided by the Consortium comes as science deliverables (Astrophysics, Cosmology, Fundamental Physics) but also as data analysis and data processing products (software, algorithms, computing power, calibration, etc) as well as instrumentation (various components of the main science measurement hardware).
 During the workshop, all these points were presented and discussed between the participants and invited speakers.

 \paragraph{\bf Potential hardware opportunities}

 At the heart of LISA lies an ultra-stable optical interferometer, for which a unique optical bonding technology has been developed.
-Greece has developed unique knowledge in highly-stable optics for laser conditioning and distribution.
+The Space-Optics-Laboratory at FORTH-IESL has developed unique knowledge in highly-stable optics for laser conditioning and distribution.
 This was developed through two ESA contracts, for atom-interferometry in space, where the requirements of extreme extinction ratios and frequency stability required fiber-coupled breadboards.
-A similar technology might find its use in LISA.
+This technology might find its use in LISA, e.g. in laser conditioning.
 Another area, where Greece has acquired some expertise, is the analysis, generation and control of radio-frequency signals.